ecmwf/ecflow/docs/tutorial/advanced_topics/dates-and-clocks.rst

 The value of the date is in the generated :term:`variable` ECF_DATE, and the value of the time is in ECF_TIME.
 ECF_CLOCK contains other information such as the day of week.

-It is safer for a job to always use the suite generated time and date :term:`variable`'s, and not access directly the system date to prevent confusion.
+It is safer for a job to always use the suite generated time and date :term:`variable`\ s, and not access directly the system date to prevent confusion.

 **What to do:**